axolotl-ai-cloud/axolotl/README.md

     data_files: # Optional[str] path to source data files
     shards: # Optional[int] number of shards to split data into
     name: # Optional[str] name of dataset configuration to load
+    conversation:  # Optional[str] fastchat conversation type, only used with type: sharegpt

   # custom user prompt
   - path: repo